shrijitmore/passkey-lazorkit-demo/docs/tutorials/tutorial-1-passkey-wallet.md

 }
 ```

-**Important**: Always ensure wallet logic runs on the client-side with `'use client'` directive.
+> **⚠️ Important**: Always use `'use client'` directive for components that use wallet hooks.
+Wallet logic must run on the client-side!

 ## Step 3: Set Up the LazorKit Provider

-The `LazorkitProvider` is the foundation of your LazorKit integration.
-It wraps your app and provides wallet context to all components.
+**This is where the magic starts!** The `LazorkitProvider` wraps your app and makes wallet functionality available everywhere.
+Think of it as the foundation—everything else builds on top of this.

-According to the [official documentation](https://docs.lazorkit.com/react-sdk/getting-started#provider-implementation), here's the default Devnet configuration:
+Here's how to set it up (based on the [official documentation](https://docs.lazorkit.com/react-sdk/getting-started#provider-implementation)):

 ```typescript
 // app/components/providers/LazorkitProviderWrapper.tsx